pandier/smaller-is-hungrier/README.md

 # smaller-is-hungrier

-Smaller is Hungrier is a [Sponge](https://spongepowered.org) plugin that makes player smaller when they are hungrier.
+**Smaller is Hungrier** is a [Sponge](https://spongepowered.org) plugin that makes player smaller when they are hungrier.
-You can also make them smaller when they lose health. ;)
+You can also make them smaller when they lose health ;)

 Why?
 Because why not.

-This is definitely an original idea that didn't come from [OwengeJuiceTV](https://twitch.tv/owengejuicetv).
+This is definitely an original idea that didn't come from [OwengeJuiceTV](https://twitch.tv/owengejuicetv)

 ## 📥 Installation

-1. Download the `smaller-is-hungrier-x.x.x-all.jar` (`x.x.x` is the version) from the [latest release](https://github.com/pandier/smaller-is-hungrier/releases/latest).
+1. Download the `smaller-is-hungrier-x.x.x-all.jar` (`x.x.x` is the version) from the [latest release](https://github.com/pandier/smaller-is-hungrier/releases/latest)
-2. Put the file into `mods` directory under your Sponge server.
+2. Put the file into `mods` directory under your Sponge server
-3. Run the server.
+3. Run the server

 ## ⚙️ Configuration